top

 FDA Approval Under Consideration

+Introduced to Congress in early 2021, H.R.841 would make hemp and its byproducts, including CBD, legal and labeled as a dietary supplement under the FDA’s protection and jurisdiction.
 This potential law is important for two major reasons.
-First, FDA approval is the key to making it more accessible to patients in all states and all care facilities.
-In addition, this leads to being a covered benefit by Medicare and private insurance companies.
-There is an industry standard that there is only coverage for FDA-approved medicines.
+First, FDA approval is the key to making CBD more accessible to patients in all states and all care facilities.
+Second, FDA-approval could lead to CBD being covered by Medicare and private insurance companies.

 Obtaining CBD